4w4k3/BeeLogger/README.md

 - Send logs each 120 seconds.
 - Send logs when chars > 50.
 - Send logs with gmail.
+- Some Phishing methods are included.
+- Multiple Session disabled.
 - Bypass UAC.

 ### Prerequisites